-REMINDER/Media Advisory: Infrastructure Canada
+Reminder/Media Advisory: Infrastructure Canada

-THUNDER BAY, ONTARIO--(Marketwired - Jan.
-16, 2017) - Members of the media are invited to attend an important infrastructure announcement with the Honourable Patty Hajdu, Minister of Employment, Workforce Development and Labour, on behalf of the Honourable Amarjeet Sohi, Minister of Infrastructure and Communities; the Honourable Michael Gravelle, Ontario Minister of Northern Development and Mines, on behalf of the Honourable Bob Chiarelli, Ontario Minister of Infrastructure; and his Worship Keith Hobbs, Mayor of Thunder Bay.
+GRANDE PRAIRIE, ALBERTA--(Marketwired - Jan.
+19, 2017) - Members of the media are invited to attend a transit site tour with the Honourable Amarjeet Sohi, Minister of Infrastructure and Communities, and His Worship Bill Given, Mayor of Grande Prairie.

-Brook SimpsonPress SecretaryOffice of the Minister of Infrastructure and Communities613-219-0149brook.simpson@canada.caKatrina KimMedia ContactGovernment of Ontario416-327-7227katrina.kim@ontario.caStacey LevanenCorporate CommunicationsCity of Thunder Bay807-625-3650slevanen@thunderbay.caInfrastructure Canada613-960-9251Toll free: 1-877-250-7154infc.media-medias.infc@canada.caFollow us on Twitter at @INFC_eng
+Brook SimpsonPress SecretaryOffice of the Minister of Infrastructure and Communities613-219-0149brook.simpson@canada.caAileen MachellPress SecretaryAlberta Transportation and Alberta Infrastructure780-292-0154Aileen.machell@gov.ab.caJason HenryTransit ManagerCity of Grande Prairie780-538-0487jhenry@cityofgp.comInfrastructure Canada613-960-9251Toll free: 1-877-250-7154infc.media-medias.infc@canada.ca

 See all RSS Newsfeeds